Earthshine Nature Programs is operated by Naturalist and Executive Director Steve O'Neil and volunteer interns.

 Steve is from Hendersonville, North Carolina.
 He spent his early years chasing snakes, lizards and salamanders all over the mountains of North Carolina.
 During his college years Steve studied wildlife and fisheries management and recreation management as well as zooarchaeology.

-Before discovering Earthshine Steve worked in many interesting positions at many well known private, state and national parks, private inns, camps and farms some of which include: The Great Smoky Mountain National Park, Hammocks Beach State Park, Chimney Rock State Park, Falling Creek Camp for Boys, Flat Rock Nature Canter and Little Saint Simons Island.
-His job titles included seasonal park ranger, trail ranger, interpretive naturalist, camp counselor, nuisance black bear, wild boar and Timber rattlesnake trapper and aircraft mechanics assistant.
+Steve has worked in many interesting positions at many well known private, state and national parks, private inns, camps and farms some of which include: The Great Smoky Mountain National Park, Hammocks Beach State Park, Chimney Rock State Park, Falling Creek Camp for Boys, Flat Rock Nature Canter, Little Saint Simons Island and Earthshine Discovery Center.
+His job titles have included: seasonal park ranger, trail ranger, interpretive naturalist, camp counselor, nuisance black bear, wild boar and Timber rattlesnake trapper and aircraft mechanics assistant.

 Steve's passions are reptiles and wildlife conservation and public nature education.
 He was greatly inspired to follow his dream of working with wildlife in his early years first by his parents Catherine and Clayton O'Neil who gave him a love for all things natural and real.
-Later Steve was influenced by Marlin Perkins and Jim on Wild Kingdom, Jacques-Yves Cousteau, Sir David Attenborough, Jane Goodall, Dian Fossey, Grizzly Adams, Marty Stouffer's Wild America, Harry Butler Down Under, Steve Irwin "The Crocodile Hunter" and most recently Captain Paul Watson of The Sea Shepherd Conservation Society.
+Later Steve was influenced by Marlin Perkins and Jim on Wild Kingdom, Jacques-Yves Cousteau, Bill Nye the Science Guy, Sir David Attenborough, Jane Goodall, Dian Fossey, Grizzly Adams, Carl Sagan, Marty Stouffer's Wild America, Harry Butler Down Under, Steve Irwin "The Crocodile Hunter," Captain Paul Watson of The Sea Shepherd Conservation Society, Elon Musk and Neil DeGrasse Tyson.

-Steve has conducted hundreds of nature and wildlife presentations to thousands of children and adults over the years.
+Steve has conducted hundreds of nature, wildlife and music presentations to thousands of children and adults over the years.
 He has lead many camper groups of youngsters and adults into mountains, caves, swamps and dunes in search of all things and all places wild and wonderful.
 Steve is a volunteer wildlife rehabilitator specializing in reptiles and Opossums.
-He also puts in hundreds of volunteer hours keeping track of not only the several turtles he is following at Earthshine, but also for the North Carolina Wildlife Resources Commission's Nongame-Endangered Wildlife program monitoring reptiles and amphibians and now bats.
+He also puts in hundreds of volunteer hours keeping track of not only the several turtles and snakes he is following in the wilds of WNC, but also for the North Carolina Wildlife Resources Commission's Nongame-Endangered Wildlife program monitoring reptiles, amphibians and bats.

 Copyright 2009, 2010, 2011, 2012, 2013, 2014 Earthshine Nature Programs.
 All rights reserved.
 Web Hosting by Yahoo!